anjapago/AnalyzeAccountability/_posts/2019-07-11-sentence-classifier-BERT.markdown

 The dropout value was changed a significant amount, however the changes in performance of both test and train were negligeable consider the variance of +/-0.3 possible in the performance measures (shown in the previous section).

-While drop out it known to be the most appropriate regularization for this application, another regularization method called L2 regularization was also tested by adding L2 to the loss function in training the classifier, and in this case the performance was also not affected.
+While drop out it known to be the most appropriate regularization for this application, another regularization method called L2 regularization was also tested by adding L2 to the loss function in training the classifier, and in this case the performance was also not improved.

 #### Experiment with number of epochs

+The experiments with number of epochs tested epochs: 1, 2, 3, 6 and 10.
+It was found that at epoch 3, the train set reaches close to 100% performance, and so continuing to train past that point would just increase the overfitting.
+Training for only 1 or 2 epochs was shown to hinder the test performance slightly, so 3 epochs was chosen as the right number of epochs to train for.

 #### Experiment with re-training the full network
+There is a setting called "trainable" when training the pre-trained BERT model.
+Sometimes, the vectors output by BERT should be used as is, and not be modified during the fine-tuning.
+Sometimes the fine-tuning can just be done on the final added on layers of BERT to customize it to a specific task or dataset.
+In the case of sentence classification, trainable should be set to True, and this was tested.
+This setting creates the most significant decrease in performance out of any other setting.
+This is due to the nature of the way BERT is used as a sentence classifier.
+The sentence representation must be trained given your domain specific dataset, and each sentence is represented by a pooled output component of the BERT outputs.

 #### Best Results

+The best results were achieved from the 0.9 setting for drop out, no L2, and running for 3 epochs, however there was not a very significant difference between results based on the performance measures.
+These values were also selected as the final choice of values, do to explanations of good settings from reviewing the literature.

 ### Repeat Testing on Sentence excerpts